edanalytics/earthmover_edfi_bundles/assessments/NWEA_Map/README.md

 * **Submitter name**: Erik Joranlien
 * **Submitter organization**: Education Analytics

-To run this bundle, please add your own source file(s) and column(s):
+To run this bundle, you may need to update the following information:

 <details>
 <summary><code>data/AssessmentResults.csv</code></summary>
 This bundle works with the standard NWEA Map exports AssessmentResults.csv or